obsidian-tasks-group/obsidian-tasks/docsv2/migration.md

   - Some done.
 Some are missing their leading '>' on subsequent lines
   - Info needs to be called Information
 - [ ] Add CSS for custom callouts, like Released
+- [ ] Use grey for Released, instead of Green, so it is less intrusive when reading
 - [ ] Fix this style of "callout":

 ```text